Table of Contents

 Not everyone who implements a cookie banner on their website is automatically GDPR-compliant and within the legal framework.
 This is because the banner must meet certain requirements.
 GDPR defines 7 criteria according to which consent must be collected in order to be valid within the meaning of the Basic Data Protection Ordinance.
 This means that the website operator must obtain the user’s consent via its cookie banner in accordance with these criteria in order to be on the “safe side”.

-We explain which criteria these are in our article on valid consent (LINK).
+We explain which criteria these are in our article “7 Criteria for a GDPR-compliant Consent“.

 Checklist – Do’s at a glance